+44 (0) 1634 202 101

 For employers with an Applicant Tracking System

-Your Applicant Tracking System (ATS) may be able to assist you with safer recruitment, so that you can recruit to a process and reduce admin.
-Here are a few questions that should help to set things up:
+Your Applicant Tracking System (ATS) should assist you with your safer recruitment objectives.
+Here are a few pointers to help set things up:

-• Are appropriate prompts on your criminal conviction request so that you receive spent convictions too?
+• Use appropriate prompts on your criminal conviction request so that you receive spent conviction information.

-• Does your ATS protect the distribution of criminal convictions so that you can remain compliant?
+• Restrict criminal conviction access within your ATS so that you can remain compliant.

-• Are declarations highlighted to the right people in HR so that your organisation doesn’t miss them?
+• Ensure that declarations are highlighted for HR so that your organisation doesn’t miss them.

-• Can your ATS allow two or more people to shortlist each applicant so that you develop greater scrutiny and eliminate bias?
+• Mandate that two or more people shortlist each applicant so that you develop greater scrutiny and eliminate bias.

-• Are you able to upload applicant proofs into your ATS?
-Can you restrict access and manage the term of their availability so that you comply with your Data Protection policy?
+• Upload applicant proofs into your ATS.
+Restrict access and manage the term of their availability so that you comply with your Data Protection policy.

-• Can you send employment offers from your ATS so that you can standardise them?
+• Send employment offers from your ATS so that you can standardise them.

-• Are employment checks and on-boarding checklists set up in your ATS so they reflect your data checking needs.
+• Set up your on-boarding checklists in your ATS so they reflect your data checking needs.

 Safeguarding Resources